vincentsijben/docker-swarm-persistent-storage/README.md

 ### Local dev environment
-In the `docker-compose.s3fs.yml` file, the name option for volume persistent_data needs to be your digital ocean space, for example `name: "testspace"`.
+In the `docker-compose.s3fs.yml` file, the name option for volume persistent_data needs to be your digital ocean space, for example `name: "spacename"`.

 You can rebuild everything using:
 ```